An Image is Worth More Than 16x16 Patches: Exploring Transformers on Individual Pixels: Experiments

 \subsection{Case Study \#2: Self-Supervised Learning}

-In this subsection, we study \ours with self-supervised pre-training and then fine-tuning for supervised classification.
-In particular, we choose MAE~\cite{He2022} due to its efficiency that only retains 25\% of the sequence length for the encoder, and its effectiveness for fine-tuning based evaluation protocols.
+Next, we study the impact of removing locality with self-supervised pre-training and then fine-tuning for classification.
+In particular, we stick to ViT and choose MAE~\citep{He2022} for pre-training, thanks to its efficiency in computation and effectiveness for fine-tuning based evaluation protocols.

-\paragraph{Datasets.} We use CIFAR-100~\cite{Krizhevsky2009} due to its inherent size of $32\times 32$ for images.
+\paragraph{Setup.} We use CIFAR-100~\citep{Krizhevsky2009} due to its inherent size of 32$\times$32.
 This allows us to fully explore the use of pixels as tokens on the original resolution.

-\paragraph{Evaluation metrics.} We first perform pre-training on the \train split.
-Then it serves as the initialization in the fine-tuning stage (also trained on \train).
-Again, we use image classification on CIFAR-100 as the downstream task and report the top-1 (Acc@1) and top-5 (Acc@5) accuracy on the \val split.

-\paragraph{Implementation details.} We follow standard MAE and use a mask ratio of 75\% and select tokens randomly.
-Given the remaining 25\% visible tokens, the model needs to reconstruct masked regions using pixel regression.
-Since there is no known default setting for MAE on CIFAR-100 (even for ViT), we search for recipes and report results using \ours-T and \ours-S. The same augmentations as in \cite{He2022} are applied to the images during the pre-training for simplicity.
-All models are pre-trained using AdamW with $\beta_1{=}0.9$, $\beta_2{=}0.95$.
-We follow all of the hyper-parameters in \cite{He2022} for the pre-training of 1600 epochs except for the initial learning rate of 0.004 and a learning rate decay of 0.85~\cite{Clark2020}.
-Thanks to MAE pre-training, we can fine-tune our model with a higher learning rate of 0.024.
-We also set weight decay to 0.02, layer-wise rate decay to 0.65, and drop path to 0.3, $\beta_2$ to 0.999, and fine-tune for 800 epochs.
-Other hyper-parameters closely follow the scratch training recipe for supervised learning (see \cref{sec:exp_sup}).

-\paragraph{Results.} As shown in \cref{tab:mae}, we find that for \ours too, self-supervised pre-training with MAE improves accuracy compared to training from scratch.
-This is true for both \ours-T and \ours-S that we experimented with.
-Notably, the gap between ViT and \ours, with pre-training, gets larger when we move from Tiny to Small models.
-This suggests \ours can potentially scale better than ViT.
+After pre-training, we test the classification performance on the same set, reporting top-1 (Acc@1) and top-5 (Acc@5) accuracy.
+For more details, please see \cref{sec:impl_details}.

+\paragraph{Results.} As shown in \cref{tab:mae}, the observation that locality-free variants of ViT work well still holds with MAE pre-training and the two model sizes we experimented.